 Website Content Editing

-Modern Campus (formerly Omni) Content Management System (CMS)
+Modern Campus (Omni) Content Management System (CMS)

-Welcome, BCC colleagues!
-Thank you for your interest in editing content on the BCC website.
-You may add and update text; however, you must submit a Marketing request form for the following tasks:
+You may add and update text; however, please submit a Marketing request form for the following tasks:

 1. Creating new pages